brlin-tw/taiwan-bureau-of-consular-affairs-passport-application-called-waiting-number-monitoring/README.md

 ## Environment variables to change the monitoring utility's behavior

-The following environment variables can adjst the monitoring program's behavior according to the user's need:
+The following environment variables can adjust the monitoring program's behavior according to the user's need:

 ### CHECK_INTERVAL_BASE